SolarReviews | Georgia Solar Power Rebates and Incentives

 Georgia State Rebates

-Georgia has Personal Tax Rebate and for solar power systems has a maximum rebate of $2,500.
-There is limited funding available at present it is scheduled to be 5 million until 2014 when the system will be reviewed.
-The personal tax rebate must be taken in equal amounts over 4 years.
 Central Georgia Electric Membership Corporation recently announced a "rebate program" where residents receive a $450 rebate for every kW of solar PV modules installed.
-There are also rebates available from various state Utilities, as these rebates have various restrictions the best way to get the most up to date information on the rebate levels is to use the facility here to get 3, free quotes from installers who service your area and know the state of play with your local utility.
+There are also rebates available from various state utilities, as these rebates have various restrictions the best way to get the most up to date information on the rebate levels is to use the facility here to get three, free quotes from installers who service your area and know the state of play with your local utility.

 Net Metering generally means that your electricity provider will monitor how much power you consume from the grid and how much power you generate and send back to the grid.
 Utilities must offer bi-directional metering or single directional metering to customers, depending on how the customer's facility is connected to the grid.
 Net excess generation (NEG) is credited to the customer's next bill at a predetermined rate filed with the Georgia Public Service Commission.
 Alternatively, a customer may choose to sell all electricity from a system (rather than using the electricity generated by the system) by connecting ahead of the meter.
 Customers should contact their utility to see if it offers net metering.